You have questions? I have answers!

 For more detailed information, see my article on Preparing your tracks for Professional Mixing.

-If you are uploading just one song, you can upload all the files into the root directory of your FTP account.
-To reduce file size and save upload time, you may also use lossless file compression to put all the files into one archive file.
+To reduce file size and save upload time, you may want to use lossless file compression to put all the files into one archive file.
 I can open ZIP, RAR, and Stuffit archives.

 If you are uploading files for multiple songs, put the files into folders by song, or create a separate archive file for each song.

-If you prefer, you may also send me your files via large file transfer services such as Dropbox or YouSendIt, or via regular mail on CD-R, DVD-R, BD-R, hard drive, or USB stick.
+If you prefer, you may also send me your files via regular mail on CD-R, DVD-R, BD-R, hard drive, or USB stick.

 After my first pass at the mix, I will send you high quality MP3 files for your review.
 As we work on revisions together, I will continue to send you high quality MP3 files until you are completely satisfied with the mix.